user202729/plover-debugging-console/README.md

 * Once started, the kernel is not stopped until Plover exits.
 * The session (kernel, global variables) are persistent, and shared between consoles.

+  However, `plover-debugging-console-execute <file>` uses a separate environment, see documentation of `%run` IPython magic command.
 * Any `print` commands are printed on Plover's console, not IPython's console.
 * Error messages might be hidden (if `plover-debugging-console-execute` is used), or displayed in a different console.